 Head to LEGO.com for loads of LEGO activity inspiration including challenges, tutorials and downloadable activity packs.

 7. The World of David Walliams – Megamonster Activity Sheets

 Our favourite author right now is David Walliams!
 We love this fabulous author’s website packed full of activity sheets, audio stories, giveaways and more.
 All absolutely free and perfect for printing out ready for a rainy day.

-18. Dav Pilkey – Activity Sheets
+8. Dav Pilkey – Activity Sheets

 Did you know Dav Pilkey was diagnosed with ADHD and dyslexia when he was a kid?
 His teachers made him sit out in the hallway every day due to him disrupting the class.
 It was here than he created his own original comic books Dog Man and Captain Underpants.
 My boys love Dav Pilkey’s website which has step by step instructions on how to draw the characters from his books.
 There’s also colouring ins, mazes and word challenges to print off and keep your boys busy for hours.

-20. Sydney Opera House – Streaming Platform
+9. Sydney Opera House – Streaming Platform

 Needing more Inspo?

-Head to our list of 70 + activities for kids in lockdown on our homepage.
+Head to our list of 70 + activities for kids in isolation on our homepage.
 You’ll find fun things to do in the backyard, rainy day ideas, nature play, movies, unique kids apps, ways to get your kids active and more!!